 Although both bind to the same receptor in our endocannabinoid system, delta-9 binds roughly three times better than that of delta-8.
 The intensity of the binding with delta-9, makes delta-9 far more potent compared to delta-8, and also increases the intensity of the psychoactive properties.
 A double-edged sword, the increased intensity of delta-9 can create a stronger “high” but also trigger negative side effects such as paranoia, worry, and sluggishness.
 These symptoms are not prevalent with delta-8.

 WHY IS DELTA-8 THE ATTRACTIVE ALTERNATIVE TO DELTA-9?

 While delta-8 and delta-9 are very similar and both have psychoactive properties, we’ve already established one key difference.
 Delta-9, which is the type of of THC most consumers are familiar with, comes with the possibility of negative side effects.

 AVOID POTENTIAL NEGATIVE SIDE EFFECTS WITH STANDARD DELTA-9 CANNABIS

-While it is different for everyone, the potential for a "bad trip" is one of the least attractive qualities about getting high.
-Whether it is the anxiety and dread, or the sluggishness and feeling of exhaustion, these negative symptoms can create a poor experience.
+While it is different for everyone, the potential for a “bad trip” is one of the least attractive qualities about getting high.
+Whether it is the worry and dread, or the sluggishness and feeling of exhaustion, these negative symptoms can create a poor experience.
 Although this is a downside that many avid THC users are willing to overlook, it is something that can be avoided by utilizing delta-8 THC instead.